artzub/code_swarm-gource-my-conf/data/my/tools/gource/README.txt

     --follow-user USER
             Have the camera automatically follow a particular user.

+    --highlight-dirs
+            Highlight the names of all directories.

     --highlight-user USER
             Highlight the names of a particular user.

     --highlight-users
             Highlight the names of all users.

-    --highlight-dirs
-            Highlight the names of all directories.

     --highlight-colour FFFFFF
-            Highlighted text colour in hex.
+            Font colour for highlighted users in hex.

+    --selection-colour FFFFFF
+            Font colour for selected users and files.

+    --dir-colour FFFFFF
+            Font colour for directories.

     --file-filter REGEX
             Filter out any files matching a specified regular expression.